cooperrc/engineering-dynamics/module_01/overview.md

-# Module 1 - Dynamic equations and definitions
+# Module 1 - Definitions and equations

 _ball rolling on plane_